Morganyyu/Tweeter-App/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Greetings!
+Tweeter is a simple, single-page AJAX-based Twitter clone that came to life using jQuery, HTML5, and CSS in the front-end, along with Node, Express and MongoDB in the back-end.

-## Getting Started
+## Final Product

-1. Fork this repository, then clone your fork of this repository.
-2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.

 ## Dependencies

 - Express
 - Node 5.10.x or above

+## Getting Started

+1. Install dependencies using the `npm install` command.
+2. Start the web server using the `npm run local` command.
+The app will be served at <http://localhost:8080/>.
+3. Go to <http://localhost:8080/> in your browser.